AnahiVera/PhoneBook-Backend/README.md

 ## Features

-- **RESTful API**: The backend provides a RESTful API for managing phonebook entries.
+-**RESTful API**: The backend exposes a RESTful API that allows for CRUD (Create, Read, Update, Delete) operations on phonebook entries.

-- **Scalability**: Built with Node.js and Express, ensuring high performance and scalability.
-- **Deployment**: Continuously deployed on Render for seamless updates and availability.
+-**MongoDB Integration**: Utilizes MongoDB as the database to store phonebook entries, ensuring scalability and flexibility.

+-**Environment Variables**: Configuration is managed through environment variables, enhancing security and adaptability across different deployment environments.

+-**Error Handling**: Comprehensive error handling to ensure the application is robust and user-friendly.

+-**Middleware**: Implements various middleware for logging, parsing, and handling requests efficiently.

+-**Deployment**: The application is deployed on Render, making it accessible via a public URL.

+## Technologies Used
+**Node.js**: The runtime environment for executing server-side code.

+**Express**: A fast, unopinionated, minimalist web framework for Node.js.

+**MongoDB**: A NoSQL database for storing phonebook entries.

+**Mongoose**: An ODM (Object Data Modeling) library for MongoDB and Node.js.

+**Render**: A cloud platform for deploying and managing web applications.

 ## Getting Started